Divorce Doesn’t Have to Suck

 Step 2: Mediate

-In your first session with our Certified Mediator, you will identify and prioritize the issues that need attention and triage any issues that require immediate (if only temporary) solutions: how will the credit card get paid?; what will the schedule be like with the kids?
+In your first session with an LFLG mediator, you will identify and prioritize the issues that need attention and triage any issues that require immediate (if only temporary) solutions: how will the credit card get paid?; what will the schedule be like with the kids?
 Divorce is a time of transition -– reaching agreements in mediation for transitional issues can help give you some control and certainty in a difficult process.

 Step 3: Finalize Agreements

-Once you have resolved your issue(s), our Certified Mediator will put all of the Agreements in writing for your review and signatures.
+Once you have resolved your issue(s), the mediator will put all of the Agreements in writing for your review and signatures.
 This may be your Judgment of Dissolution or an interim or post-Judgment Stipulation and Order.
 Once approved by the Judge, your written Agreement will become an Order of the Court.

 Is Mediation right for me (us)?